Lucas Hedges

 Lucas Hedges' Personal Life

-In early 2019, the young actor shared that he doesn't identify as strictly heterosexual.
-Some publications called this a coming-out, but Lucas clarified on Twitter that he is on a journey of self-discovery and hasn't yet defined his orientation.
+In early 2019, the actor opened up about not identifying as strictly heterosexual.
+While some publications labeled this a coming-out moment, Lucas clarified on Twitter that he's still on a journey of self-discovery and hasn't defined his orientation yet.

 Actor Lucas Hedges